 Gamified language apps have their place — they build a habit, they are low-friction, and they are better than nothing.
 But they should supplement real learning, not replace it.
 If you use one, treat it as a warm-up, not the main event.

-The resources listed above will take you further, faster — especially the combination of structured input (a podcast or course) with comprehensible immersion (Dreaming Spanish) and active recall (Anki).
+The resources listed above will take you further, faster — especially the combination of structured input, comprehensible immersion, active recall, and practical output.